MIROC-DOC/model_description/md_en/p-solv.md

 $$

-However, comparing this with (42), we can see the following relationship.
+However, comparing this with (563), we see the following relationship.

 $$
   \left( \begin{array}{l}